 The city retains its famous Naval base (the largest in the UK), alongside a ferry terminal and commercial port.
 Along with a wealth of historic military assets it has been the birthplace of a number of well know British cultural figures and has long played a pivotal role in UK commercial, political and military history.

 The Solent and the adjoining harbours have rich intertidal ecologies, are popular for water-sports and recreational boating, as well as being significant habitats for migratory birds.

 In 2016 the worlds only commercial hovercraft service, which connects Southsea common to the Isle of Wight, celebrated its 50th year in operation.

 The city’s containment has long ensured its population density is the highest in the UK, and well above that of London.
 The flat landscape with its extensive coastline makes the city the most vulnerable in the UK to climate induced rises in sea level.

 Against this backdrop residents experience poor health, low educational attainment and a poor quality of life; car transportation dominates, few cycle and historically rail connectivity has declined; yet the city continues to grow.

-Portsmouth is an exceptional city with an exciting future, but faces many specific and unique spatial design, economic and environmental challenges which this site aims to investigate.
+Portsmouth is an exceptional city with an extensive hinterland and an exciting future, but faces many specific and unique spatial design, economic and environmental challenges which this site aims to investigate.

 © island city papers